 \subsection{Layout Difficulty}

-We categorize environment difficulty based on procedurally generated layout characteristics.
-We vary the (1) grid width, (2) grid height, and (3) obstacle density.
-This approach produces diverse spatial configurations while maintaining consistent difficulty within each level.
-Figure~\ref{fig:layout_difficulty} illustrates representative layouts for each difficulty tier.
-As grid size and the number of impassable tiles increase, agents must develop more sophisticated coordination strategies.
+To enable meaningful comparison and analysis of existing methods while also providing headroom for more capable future methods, we design a scalable difficulty system, varying (1) grid width, (2) grid height, and (3) obstacle density.
+This approach yields diverse configurations while maintaining consistent complexity within each level.
+Figure~\ref{fig:layout_difficulty} depicts layouts of each level.
+As the grid size and wall tile coverage increase, agents must develop more sophisticated coordination strategies.
 Higher difficulty layouts feature longer paths between key items, tighter bottlenecks, and greater structural variability, all of which make exploration, retention, and adaptation more challenging.
-Appendix~\ref{app:difficulty} presents a performance comparison across difficulty levels.
-Level 1 tasks are designed such that existing methods can achieve reasonably high scores, enabling better comparisons and behavioral analysis.
-Higher levels are intended to challenge future methods.
-Although we currently include three difficulty levels, it is straightforward to extend the framework.
-While obstacle density has a practical upper bound, grid size can be increased arbitrarily to scale up environment complexity.
+While in this work we consider three difficulty levels, it is trivial to extend it further.
+Although obstacle density has a practical upper bound, environment complexity can be scaled arbitrarily by increasing grid size without altering task semantics.